LaunchCoderGirlSTL/web_group_cohort/intro.md

 Outside of Lessons there are a few other tools you can use to work through the Learning Path…

 1. Slack - slack is a great tool that allows you to not feel lonely as you are learning outside of the physical CoderGirl meet-up.
 This is where you can talk to other people in your cohort (maybe some homework help), get help from mentors, or post cool/helpful things you find as you learn.
 It’s the same community you will find at the physical meet-up but ONLINE!
 It’s great.
-	* If you haven’t already, join the slack community [here](https://launchcode-community.herokuapp.com/) and look for our #channel **#cg-web-dev**
+	* If you haven’t already, join the slack community here go to the Pre-Lesson to download and get started
-	* If you have slack, but aren’t sure how to use it, here is a [pretty good guide](https://get.slack.help/hc/en-us/articles/218080037-Getting-started-for-new-users)
+	* If you have slack, but aren’t sure how to use it, google it 😃 there are some great articles out there.
+(You can also start with [the one slack offers](https://slack.com/is))

 2. CoderGirl Meet-Ups (6-8pm Wednesday)
 Meet-Ups happen every Wednesday from 6-8pm.
-To be prepared make sure to bring:
+To be prepared, make sure to bring:
     1. your computer (or if you don’t have one, you will have access to one at CoderGirl)
     2. computer charger
     3. some headphones